Separate names with a comma.

 Here's a look at a nearly-stock '04 Heritage in the same color (Lava Red Sunglo):

-^ The handlebars on this bike aren't stock, nor is the leather bag residing behind the windshield, and the oil filler cap appears non-stock, but for all intents and purposes this is how my bike looked when I rode it home from the dealership in late 2015 (saggy bags and all):
+^ The handlebars on this bike aren't stock, nor is the leather bag residing behind the windshield, and the oil filler cap appears non-stock, but this is pretty much how my bike looked when I rode it home from the dealership in late 2015 (saggy bags and all):

 I like the current version better. :)